DoctorWkt/rosco_m68k/code/tools/r68k/README.md

-# r68k
+# The r68k Emulator

-`r68k` provides two forms of emulation:
+The `r68k` emulator provides two forms of emulation:

-1. It emulates many of the ROM system calls (traps 13, 14 and 15).
+1. It emulates many of the Rosco ROM system calls (traps 13, 14 and 15).
    Using the firmware in the `firmware/` directory, you can run native rosco_m68k binaries on your modern computer: examples are the binaries created in the `../../software` sub-directories such as 2dmaze, adventure, dhrystone, easy68k-demo, ehbasic, life, memcheck, sdfat_menu and vterm.

-2. `r68k` also emulates the DUART hardware including the 100Hz clock tick and the SPI bit-banged SD card.
+2. `r68k` also emulates the hardware including the DUART, the 100Hz clock tick and the SPI bit-banged SD card.
 Using the real `rosco_m68k.rom` (with the `-S` command-line option) you can boot the system up as if it was the real hardware.
 It also emulates the CH375 device and the